a-r-t/SER-225-Game-Platformer/docs/GameDetails/GameDetailsSubSections/MapSubSections/enemies.md

 the bug enemy will continually walk forward.
 If it hits a wall, it will turn around.
 If it walks off the edge of a cliff, it will fall down until it touches the ground again before it starts walking forward again.

+The image file for the bug enemy is `BugEnemy.png`.

 ### Dinosaur Enemy

 ![dinosaur-enemy-walk.gif](../../../assets/images/dinosaur-enemy-walk.gif)